JaromirProchazka/FipCompiler/doc/developer_docs.md

 number_of_field \* ptr_size bytes since in the StaFip implementation, no field can take up more space than pointer size.

+Finally, there are also implicitly declared library types.
+These types include the parent type of all enum types called object and its child type Tagged.
+Then there are special types like Pair, Tuple3, Tuple4.
+These are types that hold several instances of any type (defined with object type parameters).
+These types are special because their construction/reusing does not allocate on the heap and thus they do not need any reuse tokens.
+These types are used for returning multiple instances from a single function.
+There is also a Boolean implicitly declared type which simply holds an int instance representing a boolean.

+There is also a Boolean implicitly declared type which simply holds an int instance representing a boolean.
+These standard library types are declared in the compiler using the casem library function declare_support_functions().

 # Expressions

 ## Literals, Data types and Arithmetics